VAT for business: everything you need to know

 The VAT registration threshold in the UK currently stands at £85,000.
 If your company’s annual turnover exceeds this threshold, you must register for VAT.

-The threshold for VAT does change.
-In 2016 it was £83,000 before increasing to £85,000 in April 2017.
-Failing to register for VAT can mean a fine from HMRC and paying the VAT paid had you registered within 30 days of reaching the threshold.
+The VAT threshold changes.
+In 2016, it was £83,000, before increasing to £85,000 in April 2017.
+Failing to register for VAT can result in a fine from HMRC and the payment of the VAT paid if you registered within 30 days of reaching the threshold.

 For example, a business whose turnover exceeds the threshold on 30 September 2018 will need to register for VAT on 1 November 2018.